Important 2021 Information

 3. “Ravinia” Metra train station (½ mile from Ravinia)

-• Vehicles displaying a Ravinia Priority Parking Permit or a valid handicap parking permit may also drop guests off at the following two locations:
+Vehicles displaying a Ravinia donor Priority Parking Pass or a valid disability parking placard may also drop guests off at the following two locations:

 • Highland Park Police and Ravinia staff may need to redirect vehicles for various reasons.